 - ½ cup parmesan cheese

 - 2 eggs

 - 1 teaspoon Worcestershire sauce

 - 1 clove garlic minced

-- 3 tbsp brown sugar I like a sweet sauce topping my meatloaf.
-If you like it not so sweet, reduce to 2 tablespoons
+- 3 Tablespoon brown sugar I like a sweet sauce topping my meatloaf.
+If you like it not so sweet reduce to 2 tablespoons

 - 1 cup chicken broth